Teodor Axentowicz: Life

 In 1894 he started collaboration with Wojciech Kossak and Jan Styka during the preparation of the Racławice Panorama, one of the largest panoramic paintings in the history of Polish art.
 The following year he moved to Kraków, where he became a professor at the local Academy of Fine Arts.
 He was also active in the local society and cooperated with various societies devoted to propagation of arts and crafts.
 In 1897 he founded an artistic conservatory for women and soon afterwards became one of the founders of the Sztuka society, whose members were such artists as Józef Chełmoński, Julian Fałat, Jacek Malczewski, Józef Mehoffer, Jan Stanisławski, Włodzimierz Tetmajer, Leon Wyczółkowski and Stanisław Wyspiański.
-In 1910 he became the rector of the Academy and since 1928 was also an honorary member of the Zachęta Society.
+In 1910 he became the rector of the academy and since 1928 was also an honorary member of the Zachęta Society.
 He died on 26 August 1938 in Kraków.

 Throughout his life he had numerous exhibitions, both in Poland and abroad.
-He was awarded many gold metals at both national and international exhibitions.
-The most notable were organized in: Berlin (1896, 1913), St. Louis (1904), Munich (1905, 1935), London (1906), Vienna (1908), Rome (1911), Venice (1914, 1926), Paris (1921), Chicago (1927), and Prague (1927).
+He was awarded many gold medals at both national and international exhibitions, including those in Berlin (1896, 1913), St. Louis (1904), Munich (1905, 1935), London (1906), Vienna (1908), Rome (1911), Venice (1914, 1926), Paris (1921), Chicago (1927), and Prague (1927).
 His paintings can be found in almost all public collections in Poland and in numerous private ones there and abroad.

-In 1904 at the St. Louis World's Fair, Axentowicz received a Special Commemorative Award in recognition of distinguished service in connection with various national sections of the Department of Art.
+In 1904 at the St. Louis World's Fair, Axentowicz received a Special Commemorative Award in recognition of service in connection with various national sections of the Department of Art.

-While in Paris, he received the prestigious title of Officier d'Académie Ordre des Palmes académiques and Member of Académie des Beaux-Arts.
+While in Paris, he received the title of Officier d'Académie Ordre des Palmes académiques and Member of Académie des Beaux-Arts.

 In addition to Society of Polish Artists "Sztuka", he was also a member of Hagenbund and a founding member of the Vienna Secession.